AutomotiveDevOps/requirements/README_BUG_DEMO.md

-# StrictDoc 0.9.1 Parser Bug Demonstration
+# StrictDoc 0.9.1 Document Structure Issue - RESOLVED

-This repository demonstrates a critical bug in StrictDoc 0.9.1 where the parser incorrectly reports phantom asterisks (`*`) in TITLE lines when no such characters exist in the actual file content.
+This repository demonstrates a **RESOLVED** issue with StrictDoc 0.9.1 where incorrect document structure was misinterpreted as a parser bug.

 ## Quick Demo